not1337/usicrypt/README.md

 wide use.
 Adding an ASN.1/DER based interface is what is required for real world use.
-To add to the problem, all required support routines e.g. for padding are not exported and only available through the public key mess and thus out of reach.
+To add to the problem, all required support routines e.g. for padding are not exported and only available through the public key mess and thus are out of reach.
 The only solution here was to use the low level mpi interface and from there on to reinvent the wheel from scratch.
 This, however, causes another problem as Libgcrypt offers no API for blinding, thus private key operations